What's on today : Mon Aug 15 2022

 If you too are an animal lover please do not bring or even allow dogs out of your car.
 Dogs are NOT permitted anywhere on our riverside land on on the turning apron and verges outside our gates, or along the woodland riverside in the lane.
 For the sake of your dog, please ensure that you abide by our rules and the recommendations of the RSPCA and leave dogs at home, with a friend or in a kennel. .

-Smoking is not permitted in any part of our gardens, car park or the mine itself.
+Smoking is not permitted in any part of our gardens, outside our gates, in the car park or the mine itself.
 Not only is this a place of work but the policy is to ensure everyones enjoyment and to comply with the regulations imposed on us by the relevant Mines and Quarries Acts.

 Website changes by CDA Products Ltd